-The first major change with MGM’s new loyalty program is the name — the program will be named MGM Rewards, and that replaces the M life Rewards branding.
+The first major change with MGM’s new loyalty program is the name — the program is now named MGM Rewards, replacing the previous M life Rewards branding.
 Frankly I appreciate how straightforward the name is, as there’s not much effort required to remember the name of the program.

 MGM Rewards elite tiers & benefits

-MGM Rewards will continue to have five elite tiers, though they’ll feature refreshed perks, as follows:
+MGM Rewards continues to have five elite tiers, though they feature refreshed perks, as follows: